Explore the Isle of Anglesey

 Huts in the hills

 If you're looking for a little alone time together, escape to a quaint countryside lodge or self-catering cottage in the Welsh hills.
-Somewhere like Lily Pond Lodge in Brecon would be perfect: a wooden cabin perched beside a pretty wildlife-filled pond, hidden away from everyone else.
+Somewhere like Rose View Cabin, set the countryside five miles from Brecon would be perfect: a cosy wooden cabin overlooking fields and woodland.
 With walks on your doorstep and dramatic views around every corner, Brecon makes a legendary getaway spot.